 They both hold the same quantity of liquid, but your brain will be easily tricked into purchasing the bottle that seems to hold more beverage.

 Have you ever made wine at home?
 If you haven’t, you should.
-It’s easy and rewarding.
+It’s a really fun and rewarding experience.
 It’s also cheaper than buying quality wine from the store or from a winery, and there are dozens of recipes you can use.

 Or at least, that’s what the folklore says.
 According to history, bartenders owning taverns would puncture the dimple to prevent the bottle from being refilled.
 My best guess is they did so to prevent customers from drinking wine that has not been paid for, but there is little evidence to support this.

-And even if this is not the main reason why wine bottles have a dimple in the bottom, it’s nice to know it might have served such a purpose.
+And even if this is not the main reason why wine bottles have a punt in the bottom, it’s nice to know it might have served such a purpose.